The revamped Youth America’s Cup regatta has been cancelled.

 "We are struggling to understand how that is possible as it is an international event and teams have to represent their country.
 Furthermore, it came at no cost to the Government at a time where New Zealand needs this type of event and investment.”

-The event will see a brand-new class of foiling monohulls race in 2020 and 2021.
-The nine metre AC9Fs have been designed by Yachting Developments in collaboration with the Emirates Team New Zealand design team, Southern Spars and North Sails.
+The event was due to see a brand-new class of competing foiling monohulls.
+The nine metre AC9Fs were designed by Yachting Developments in collaboration with the Emirates Team New Zealand design team, Southern Spars and North Sails.